jacobsonr/tweet-tally/README.md

 ## Installation

 1. Clone the repo.
-2. In src/main/resources directory, copy `application.conf.seed` to `application.conf` and update with your twitter app keys.
+2. In src/main/resources directory, copy `application.conf.example` to `application.conf` and update with your twitter app keys.
 3. sbt run